-The Demo and Posters section of the 33rd FRUCT conference will be held on May 24, 2023 combined with the conference social event.
+The Demo and Posters section of the 25th FRUCT conference will be held on November 7, 2019 combined with the conference social event.
+This time the Demo and Posters section is organized in cooperation with Future Internet Journal (ISSN 1999-5903).
+The best demo/poster of the conference will be recognized by the diploma and great prize, sponsored by Future Internet Journal.
 All conference participants are warmly welcome to take part in the event.

 Note: if you have a Full or Short paper accompanied with a Demo, you shall make separate submissions of Demo proposal in EasyChair as described above.

 Organization of Demo/Poster section

 The Demos/Posters section at FRUCT conference consists of two parts.
 The first part is the promotional section, which is used to present/introduce demo projects to the public.
 The main idea of this section is to make people aware of the main point of the demo and be interested enough to come to demonstration stands during the second part of the demo session.

 The second part of demo session will be held in classical stand-based format, where the team will get a place to install the demo and place for a poster.
 If you have some special requirements please contact organizing committee by email infofruct.org.

 The demo section of FRUCT conference will be held in Pecha Kucha format of presentation.
 This page contains all required information about the Pecha Kucha format and requirements that have to meet.

 Pecha Kucha is a presentation technique where a speaker shows a definite number of slides, each for 20 seconds.
 The slides are changed automatically during the talk.
 The main intention for Pecha Kucha presentation style is to prevent participants from being too verbose and to make their talks more dynamic and impressive.